nnilayy/Certifications/README.md

 # Certifications
-Above are all the certificates i have attained.
+Above are all the certificates that i have attained.